 A group of young men arrived at the Grand Canyon in 1933.
 Part of President Roosevelt’s Works Progress Program, the Civilian Conservation Corps worked on conservation projects across the U.S.

 During their tenure, the men of the CCC worked on the trails on the North Rim of the Grand Canyon.
-They constructed the Colorado River Trail on the bottom of the canyon.
-Connecting the North Rim to the South Rim with the Trans-Canyon Telephone Line happened in 1935.
+They constructed the Colorado River Trail at the bottom of the canyon.
+In 1935, the Trans-Canyon Telephone Line connected the North Rim to the South Rim.

 Getting to the North Rim of the Grand Canyon

 The North Rim of the Grand Canyon is about 57 miles southeast of Fredonia along Arizona State Highway 67.
-From December until mid-May, AZ State Highway 67 is closed from Jacob Lake.
+From December until mid-May, the Highway is closed from Jacob Lake.

-Grand Canyon is open 365-days a year and 24-hours a day.
-Admission is $30 per vehicle for a 7-day pass or you can use an America the Beautiful annual pass ($80.)
+It is open 365 days a year and 24 hours a day.
+Admission is $35 per vehicle for a 7-day pass, or you can use an America the Beautiful annual pass ($80).

 Altitude Sickness